 About the crown-troversy

-The Miss Enchanting World Crown, Miss Plus Universe, Miss World’s Perfect and Natural Beauty International are four popular midsize pageant systems.
+The Miss Enchanting World Crown, Miss Plus Universe, World’s Perfect Pageant & Model Search and Natural Beauty International are four popular midsize pageant systems.
 Each pageant varies in years of business, competition model and contestant image.
 What they do have in common is the crown they bestow upon their winners.
 (Read: Pageant Question About Crowns and Sashes)

 About the cost of crowns